MrBakerCHS/Othello/README.txt

 * `index.html` - This is the html file that you designed in applab using the Design tab.
 It contains all the buttons, text inputs, and other controls for your app.
 Go here to add additional controls to your app.
+However upon further inspection there is a log of gibberish commands in this file

 * `style.css` - This file defines the custom styling for each control in your app that you specified under the Design tab.
 Go here to change the colors,